AgenticScience/Awesome-Agent-Scientists/README.md

 🔔 🔔 🔔 For more detailed information, please refer to [our paper](https://arxiv.org/abs/2508.14111) or [homepage](https://agenticscience.github.io/)~

-✉️ ➡️ 📪 If you have any questions, please feel free to contact the leading authors at:
+✉️ ➡️ 📪 If you have any questions, please feel free to contact **the lead authors** at:

 **`{weijiaqi, yangyuejin}@pjlab.org.cn` | `xzhang23@ualberta.ca`**